English Teacher Training Cork

 About the Teacher Training Centre in Cork, Ireland

-The TEFL English teacher training centre in Cork is located in the heart of the city, just steps from the River Lee and charming old town.
-The centre has been a leading English language academy in Cork for the past 40 years.
+The Teacher Training Centre in Cork is located in the heart of the city, just steps from the River Lee and charming old town.
+The centre is a leading provider of EFL courses and is one of Ireland’s premier English language schools.

 The CELTA tutor staff are all highly-trained professionals, having spent several years teaching English and training around the world.